zcslab/RobMixReg/cran-comments.md

-There was 1 NOTE:
+There was 2 NOTE:

 * checking CRAN incoming feasibility ...
 NOTE

-  This is the first submittion of the 'RobMixReg' package.
+  This is the new submittion of the 'RobMixReg' package.

+* checking top-level files ...
+NOTE
+Non-standard file/directory found at top level:
+  ‘cran-comments.md’

+  The 'cran-comments.md' file use as the log file.